rostam/NonHomomorphism/README.md

 - $d(G,G) = 0$  (Identity of indiscernibles, partially)
 - $d(G,H) = d(H,G)$  (Symmetry)
 - $d(G,H) + d(H,K) > d(G,K)$  (Triangle inequality)

+For the property of Identity of indiscernibles, we need to consider classes of graph in which they are homomorphic to each other.